qmat-geqs/qmat-geqs.github.io/journal.md

 ## Submission process

-To submit an article, please send an email to Maxence Pandini (maxence.pandini @ etu.unistra.fr) briefly explaining the content of the work and containing all requested documents (see below).
+To submit an article, please send an email to Maxence Pandini (maxence.pandini @ etu.unistra.fr) briefly explaining the content of the work and containing:

+- your main *.tex file (the file we need to compile), titled ``main.tex``,
+- all additional files needed for compilation (images, bibliography, LaTeX packages, etc.).

 Submissions are checked for completeness and relevance by the Editorial Board and then single-anonymously peer-reviewed (the reviewers' identity is unknown to the author(s)).
-The Editorial Board takes a decision on publication upon reception of the reviewers' reports (acceptance, minor changes required, major changes required, refusal).
-If changes are required, you will be asked to complete a second submission.
+The Editorial Board takes a decision on publication upon reception of the reviewers' reports (acceptance, minor changes required, major changes required, or refusal).
+If changes are required, you will have to complete a second submission.

 ## Research data and permissions